ivan200/PhotoBarcode/README.md

  ```
 That's it!

-## Or you can customize builder with buch more parameters:
+## Or you can customize builder with much more parameters:
 Additional parameters with default values:

 Flags for picture mode: